The Gaeilge category features all blog posts related to the Irish language and those that are written in Irish. We post everything as Gaeilge here.

 For the Taoiseach, Enda Kenny, it should be an easy enough day for him.
 Deputy Éamon Ó Cuív will comfortably take the opportunity to talk about issues other than Gaeilge.
 But the pressing question is, who will answer for the technical group?.
 How many deputies can speak and discuss the tougher political agenda of the day in Irish?

 The Irish Times bet on Joe Higgins… Who would you bet on?

 If they need help, they could ask us here at STAR Translation for Irish translation services.
 We also translate into over 70 languages.

 Ooops!
 Machine Translation is dangerous!

-We read with amusement this morning an article in the The Irish Examiner.
-The paper reports that a mistake has been made by Cork’s local authority translating the name of the world famous “English Market” into Irish.
+We read with amusement an article in the The Irish Examiner about the failings of machine translation.
+The paper reported that a mistake had been made by Cork’s local authority translating the name of the world famous “English Market” into Irish.

 We suspect they probably used one of the popular machine translation engines to do the translation.

 A quick look at the “English Market” website or a quick call to the team at Star Translation Service would have saved some red faces.

 A more appropriate translation would have been : “An Margadh Sasanach”.

 Sometimes it is very easy for people with short translations to quickly jump to the internet for a free and quick translation.
 Machine translation engines really are only gisting engines, to get the idea of roughly what something says.
 One of the key factors to quality translation is understanding the context of a word or phrase for translation.
 You always need to have some further information to fully understand the message.
 As an example the word “Armed”.
 Does this refer to a person with a weapon or a burglar alarm that is on – ‘armed’.
 The translation is very different depending on what you mean.